-Do not change the cooling fan while power is ON.
-It is dangerous to change the cooling fan while power is ON.
+Do not change the cooling fan while power is ON as it is dangerous

+- Do not change the cooling fan while power is ON as it is dangerous. - dangerous.
 Do not touch the printed circuit board or handle the cables with wet hands.
 Otherwise you may get an electric shock.
-When measuring the main circuit capacitor capacity, the DC voltage is applied to the motor for 1s at powering OFF.

-Never touch the motor terminal, etc. right after powering

-OFF to prevent an electric shock.

-An PM motor is a synchronous motor with high-performance magnets embedded in the rotor.
-Motor terminals holds high-voltage while the motor is running even after the inverter power is turned OFF.
-Before wiring or inspection, the motor must be confirmed to be stopped.
-In an application, such as fan and blower, where the motor is driven by the load, a low-voltage manual motor starter must be connected at the inverter's output side, and wiring and inspection must be performed while the motor starter is open.
-Otherwise you may get an electric shock.
+Never touch the motor terminals, etc. right after powering OFF as the DC voltage is applied to the motor for 1 second at powering OFF if the main circuit capacitor capacity is measured.
+Doing so may cause an electric shock..
+Before wiring or inspection for a PM motor, confirm that the PM motor is stopped as a PM motor is a synchronous motor with high-performance magnets embedded inside and high- - PM motor is stopped as a PM motor is a synchronous motor with high-performance magnets embedded inside and high-voltage is generated at the motor terminals while the motor is running even after the power of this product is turned OFF.
+In an application, such as fan and blower, that the motor may be driven by the load, connect a low-voltage manual contactor at this product output side and keep it open during wiring and inspection of this product.
+Otherwise you may get an electric shock. - ♦ Fire Prevention

-Fire Prevention

-- Inverter must be installed on a nonflammable wall without holes (so that nobody touches the inverter heatsink on the rear side, etc.).
-Mounting it to or near flammable material may cause a fire. - If the inverter has become faulty, the inverter power must be switched OFF.
+- Inverter must be installed on a nonflammable wall without holes in it so that its components cannot be touched from behind.
+Mounting it to or near flammable material may cause a fire - If the inverter becomes faulty, the inverter power must be switched OFF.
 A continuous flow of large current may cause - Resistors cannot be used.
 Do not connect a resistor directly to the DC terminals P/+ and N/-.
 Doing so could cause a fire. - Be sure to perform daily and periodic inspections as specified in the Instruction Manual.
-If a product is used without any inspection, a burst, breakage, or a fire may occur. - ♦ Injury Prevention
+There is a possibility of explosion, damage, or fire if this product is used without inspection - ◆ Injury Prevention

-/!\ Caution
+∕!\ Caution

 - The voltage applied to each terminal must be the ones specified in the Instruction Manual.
-Otherwise burst, damage, etc. may occur. - The cables must be connected to the correct terminals. - Otherwise burst, damage, etc. may occur.
+Otherwise an explosion or damage may occur. - The cables must be connected to the correct terminals. - Otherwise an explosion or damage may occur.

 The polarity (+ and -) must be correct.
-Otherwise burst, damage, etc. may occur.

-While power is ON or for some time after power-OFF, do not - touch the inverter as it will be extremely hot.
+Otherwise an explosion or damage may occur. - While power is ON or for some time after power-OFF, do not touch the inverter as it will be extremely hot.
 Touching these devices may cause a burn.